Trigger warning: Mentions of rape and sexual assault.

 “At this hearing, the Applicant Father is represented by Mr Engler and Ms Thom.
 They appear pro bono.
 The father is very fortunate to have their services.
 They described themselves as co-counsel, dividing submissions between them, which were presented succinctly and effectively.
 In this area of work, where legal aid is no longer broadly available, the Bar makes a critical contribution to access to justice, through its pro bono work.
 This hearing is an example of the importance of that contribution.
 Mr Engler and Ms Thom have filleted F’s own discursive and frequently misconceived written arguments and recrafted them skilfully.
 I have found their help to be invaluable”.

-Both Advocate and the applicant were deeply grateful for the generous pro bono support provided by Joanna and Harrison.
-In a follow-up email, the applicant wrote:
+Both Advocate and the father were deeply grateful for the generous pro bono support provided by Joanna and Harrison.
+In an email to Advocate, the father wrote:

 "Harrison and Joanna demonstrated not only legal expertise but also empathy, precision, and commitment to justice.
 Their ability to grasp the legal issues and translate them into a compelling skeleton argument in such limited time was remarkable.
 I remain deeply thankful to Advocate, Emily, and both barristers for making this appeal possible.